 - 4 cups chicken broth

-- 12 ounces cooked chicken breasts cubed*
+- 12 ounces cooked rotisserie chicken shredded

 - Heat olive oil in a stockpot over medium heat.
 Add carrots, celery, and onions to pan.
 Cook for 5 minutes or until vegetables begin to lightly brown and onions begin to turn translucent.